Configuring IIS to Allow CORS Requests (Fixing AJAX Calls to an API)

 });

-Originally, there was "crossDomain: true" parameter in ajax request but it doesn't help.
+Originally, there was crossDomain: true in the AJAX request, but it didn’t help.

-There were crossdomain.xml and clientaccesspolicy.xml on the server and they were helpless as well.
+There were also crossdomain.xml and clientaccesspolicy.xml on the server — also useless for this case.

 headers: {